Taxation (magazine)

 Taxation is an English-language weekly magazine for professional UK tax advisors.
 It is owned by LexisNexis, part of RELX.
 The magazine is edited in the LexisNexis Sutton office.
-The first issue was published on 1 October 1927 and it has been in continuous publication ever since.
+The first issue was published on 1 October 1927.
+It has been in continuous publication ever since.
 The masthead declares that the magazine has been 'since 1927 the leading authority on tax law, practice and administration'.
 It is published on Thursdays.

 Contents

-Each issue of Taxation usually contains about 25 pages of editorial, in addition to display and recruitment advertising and a directory of service providers.
+Each issue of Taxation usually contains about 25 pages of editorial.
+The issues also contain display, recruitment advertising and a directory of service providers.
 The editorial content is written by contributors and by a small in-house team with a background in the tax profession.
 Typical contents include: